 2. Pompadour Fade

-3. Hipster Pompadour
+3. Hipster Pompadour Haircut

 There are many new pompadour looks you can try.
 If you’re willing to experiment with them, they can be just as alluring as the original.
 The choice is yours when it comes to cutting the style yourself or having your hairdresser do the work.
 You may want to have our stylist cut your pompadour at first and then maintain the style on your own.

 With the pompadour, you’re going to develop a deep bond with your blowdryer.
-The hair device will help create a perfectly coif at the top of your head.
+The hair device will help create a perfect coif at the top of your head.
 It will help add volume to your locks and using the condenser attachment will direct the flow of the heat from the dryer to give you better, precise results.

 Purchasing a quality round brush will save you time and frustration when styling your pompadour.
 Pick the size of the barrel by the length of your hair.
 For longer hair, get a bigger barrel and a smaller barrel for shorter locks.